azoth-lang/azoth.language.design/self-antetype.md

 seems there might be a common pattern of an associated type `T` in trait `Trait` with a bound like `where Self <: T where T <: Trait and T.T == T`.
 Or in an alternative notations `where Self <: T where T <: Trait { type T = T}` or `where Self <: T where T <: Trait[.T = T]`.
-This constraint is tight enough almost ensure that the associated type can only be populated with the declaring type in whatever type sets it.
+This constraint is tight enough to almost ensure that the associated type can only be populated with the declaring type in whatever type sets it.
 However, it is complex and there is one case it doesn't quite prevent.
 So perhaps it would make sense to create a special syntax for it.
 One idea is `where T <:
 Trait[:Self]`.
 But it is unclear whether that is correct since it would have a specific meaning.
 It is also dependent on the syntax introduced for named wildcards.
 If named wildcards are needed and